 If you have concerns about the NHS care you are getting, then talk to your doctor or nurse first.
 It’s important to raise any concerns you have.
 Don't be worried that this will affect future treatment and care.

 You can speak to our specialist nurses on our free Support Line to guide you through this process.

 If talking to the doctor or nurse doesn’t improve the situation, you may want to take the issue further.

 - In England, you can speak to the Patient Advice and Liaison Service (PALS).
-Find out more on the NHS Choices website.
+Find out more on the NHS website.

 - In Scotland, you can speak to the Patient Advice and Support Service.
 Find out about them from Citizens Advice Scotland.

 - In Wales, you can speak to the Local Health Board or NHS Trust.
 Find out more from NHS Direct Wales.

 - In Northern Ireland, the Patient and Client Council can help you with your complaint.
 Find out more from the nidirect website.